lecardozo/lecardozo.github.io/_posts/2018-07-25-go-amazon-exploration.md

 There is a quote from a famous philosopher that goes something link this:
 > Outliers.
 To remove or not to remove? - Bob Marley, 2014

-This is a question that always arise.
-In bioinformatics, experimental outliers, caused by, for instance, sample contamination, different protocols or even uncalibrated devices, can completely affect your results.
-So, in general we exclude them because they can cause more harm then if we leave it there - unless its some hard to get data, which, in this case, we think twice before removing it.
+This is a question that always arises.
+In bioinformatics, experimental outliers caused by, for instance, sample contamination, different protocols or even uncalibrated devices, can completely affect your results.
+Thus, in general, we exclude them because they can cause more harm then if we leave it there - unless its some hard-to-get data, which, in this case, we think twice before removing it.

 We decided to take a deeper look into our current outliers, to see if we can find some patterns in it.
 We selected the the carbon monoxide (CO) variable as our first candidate.
 In order to find some year trend in the outlier appearance,